Farama-Foundation/gym-docs/README.md

 ### Non-Atari env

 Ensure the environment is in Gym (or your fork).
-Ensure that its Python file has a properly formatted markdown docstring.
-Pip install gym (or your fork) then, run `_scripts/gen_mds.py`.
+Ensure that the environment's Python file has a properly formatted markdown docstring.
+Pip install gym (or your fork) then run `_scripts/gen_mds.py`.
 This will automatically generate an md page for the environment.
 Then complete the **other steps**.

 ### Other steps